Republic of Florence: Giovanni de' Medici

 Soderini was repudiated in September 1512, when Cardinal Giovanni de' Medici captured Florence with Papal troops during the War of the League of Cambrai.
 The Medici rule of Florence was thus restored.

 Soon after retaking Florence, Cardinal Giovanni de' Medici was recalled to Rome.
 Pope Julius II had just died, and he needed to be present for the ensuing Papal conclave.
 Giovanni was elected Pope, taking the name Leo X. This effectively brought the Papal States and Florence into a political union.
-Leo X ruled Florence by proxy, first appointing his brother Giuliano de' Medici to rule in his stead, and then in 1513, replacing Giuliano with his cousin, Lorenzo II de' Medici.
+Leo X ruled Florence by proxy, first appointing his brother Giuliano de' Medici to rule in his stead, and then in 1516, replacing Giuliano with his nephew, Lorenzo II de' Medici.

 Lorenzo II's government proved unpopular in Florence.
 According to U.S. President and historian John Adams, "at this time the citizens of the state of Florence were in secret very discontented, because the Duke Lorenzo, desiring to reduce the government to the form of a principality, appeared to disdain to consult any longer with the magistrates and his fellow-citizens as he used to do, and gave audiences very seldom, and with much impatience; he attended less to the business of the city, and caused all public affairs to be managed by Messer Goro da Pistoia, his secretary."
 In 1519, Lorenzo died from syphilis, shortly before his wife gave birth to Catherine de' Medici, the future Queen of France.